Navigating the Complex World of Tax Law

 - Advised a Canadian company regarding U.S. tax treaty matters.

-- Advised a U.S.-based pharmaceutical company on acquisition of patent rights and post-acquistion manufacturing and sales.
+- Advised a U.S.-based pharmaceutical company on acquisition of patent rights and post-acquisition manufacturing and sales.

 - Advised Irish-based fund managers on structuring investments with U.S. participants and counterparties.